LukeSavefrogs/wsadmin-type-hints/docs/getting_started/tips-n-tricks.md

 # Tips and Tricks

+The following section lists a series of tips and tricks I found useful in my experience.

+This includes:

+- Solutions to language problems
+- Tips for using the `wsadmin`

 ## `NameError` with Boolean values
 Being Python 2.7 the earliest Python version i was used to work on, i was shocked to find that simple scripts running on **Python 2.1** failed with `NameError: True` and `NameError: False`.